ashutosh771/shortlink-scanner/README.md

 ### Installation

-Ensure you have Python 3.x installed on your system.
+Ensure you have Python 3.x or later installed on your system.

 Clone this repository or download the script directly.